At border control

 - your passport or identity card

 - have your passport or identity card ready - remove it from a holder or wallet if you use one

-- remove your sunglasses if you’re wearing them
+- remove your face covering or sunglasses, if you’re wearing them

 - move through passport control together if you’re in a family